cube-js/cube/docs/Getting-started.md

 ```
 <br />

-Cube.js collects anonymous events to better understand our
-users.
-You can opt out of event tracking any time by setting
+Cube.js collects high-level anonymous usage statistics for servers started in development mode.
+It doesn't track any credentials, schema contents or queries issued.
+This statistics is used solely for the purpose of constant cube.js improvement.
+You can opt out of it any time by setting
 `CUBEJS_TELEMETRY=false`.

 ## 4. Visualize Results